Audacy: Embed Player Redesign

 The second round focused specifically on color preferences, testing various options including solid colors and gradients.
 Results showed users engaging more with simpler color treatments, though without strong preference for specific hues.

-A selection of screens and embed player variations shown during user tests
+A selection of embed player variations shown during user tests

 Design Refinement